Definition Of Halitosis

 |A bad taste in the mouth may develop first.||Then the odor may be more easily noticed by others than by yourself.||By this point, social and professional embarrassment may occur.|

 Bad breath can progress from a temporary problem to a chronic condition that is difficult to reverse.
-Many people believe they can simply treat the condition topically with the use of mints or gums, but avoiding halitosis will allow the underlying condition to progress until the cause is identified.
+Many people believe they can simply treat the condition topically with the use of mints or gums, but treating only the symptoms will allow the underlying condition to progress until the cause is identified.